Abbott and Costello Meet Frankenstein: Release

 Contemporary sources vary on the first release of Abbott and Costello Meet Frankenstein.
 The AFI Catalog of Feature Films and Rhodes book No Traveller Returns declare it was released on June 15, 1948, with no information on when or where this release took place.
 Historian Gregory W. Mank has stated in three separate books that the film premiered in Los Angeles at the Forum Theatre on June 25, 1948.
 Earliest reviews of the film appear in publications such as Variety and The Hollywood Reporter only on June 28, 1948.
 Universal-International also did not copyright the film until August 1948.

 The film went on to become the most successful film in the Frankenstein series since the original release of Frankenstein (1931).
-Along with Naked City and Tap Roots, it became one of Universal-International's highest grossing features of the year.
-To promote the film, Universal paid Boris Karloff's New York hotel bill to pose outside of Loew's Criterion Theatre in New York to promote the film.
+Along with The Naked City (1948) and Tap Roots (1948), it became one of Universal-International's highest grossing features of the year.
+To promote the film, Universal paid Boris Karloff's New York hotel bill to pose outside of Loew's Criterion Theatre in New York.
 Karloff agreed, stating "as long as I don't have to see the movie!"
-Box office was particularly strong in New York City, Chicago and Boston and Los Angeles.
+Box office was particularly strong in New York City, Chicago, Boston and Los Angeles.
 According to Variety the film earned $2.2 million in the US in 1948.

 It was initially banned in British Columbia and then later allowed for release after most of the scenes involving the Wolf Man were removed.
 On the film's release in Australia, nearly all the scenes with a monster were removed.
 In England, the film was released as Abbott and Costello Meet the Ghosts.
-The film was reissued on March 23, 1956 with Abbott and Costello Meet the Killer, Boris Karloff.
+The film was reissued on March 23, 1956, on a double-bill with Abbott and Costello Meet the Killer, Boris Karloff.